 Pawnbrokers provide financing based on the value of property brought to a store.
 Most brokers charge a flat fee for a transaction.
 They also hold the merchandise for an agreed-upon period of time.

 What happens if a loan is not repaid or extended by an interest payment when the contract expires?
 The broker assumes ownership of the merchandise and can put it up for resale.

 Manage existing fringe loans

-If you must use alternative financial services, use them wisely.
-Pay off short-term payday loans immediately, and don't roll them over.
+When using alternative financial services, try to pay off short-term payday loans immediately, and don't roll them over.
 Keep up with payments on auto-title loans.